 The two most common areas of your home where this can be useful are:

 - Large rooms – the Hue motion sensor has a range of around 16′, which is good but rooms can often be bigger than this.
-Having two motion sensors at either end of the room will therefore often be necessary for your smart lights to work as expected.
+Having two motion sensor at either end of the room will therefore often be necessary for your smart lights to work as expected.

 - Where two rooms/areas meet, especially at an ‘L’ shape – lets say you have a garage that goes onto an ‘L’ shaped stairs.
 In this case, having a single Hue motion sensor might not work okay depending on how everything is positioned (note: it might work fine – it just depends on your house layout).
 If a single sensor misses motion a lot, you can get two and use the Sensor Couple formula instead.